nus-cs2103-AY2324S1/tp/docs/UserGuide.md

   Email: alexyeoh@example.com; Address: Blk 30 Geylang Street 29, #06-40`

 **Error messages**:
-* `Invalid command format!`: No tutor index provided.
+* `Invalid command format!`: No tutor index provided or parameter given is not a numerical value.
-* `Index number given is out of range`: Given tutor index is out of range.
+* `Tutor index provided is out of range`: Given tutor index is out of range.
-* `Invalid parameter given`: Parameter given is not a numerical value.

 ### Adding a schedule: `add-s`